IBM/ToDoBackend/DeployToCloud.md

 `git init`
 3. Add all your files to the project
 `git add -A`
-4. Check those file in by as a "commit"
+4. Check those file in by as a `commit`
 `git commit -m "Initial commit"`
 6. Push the commit to GitHub
-Use the two lines under "…or push an existing repository from the command line" from the page dispalyed when you created your GitHub page.
+Use the two lines under `…or push an existing repository from the command line` from the page displayed when you created your GitHub page.

 7. Reload the GitHub project page